nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 This flaw was obviosuly fixed in the next release of the iPhone but anyone using that device was at risk and have very little mitigations they could employ.

 Considering the history of CVEs in iOS, the sheer amount of new code that goes into each release and the ever increasing complexity of the device and operating system, it should be clear that iOS will continue to have security flaws which, if exploited, place the individual and enterprise at risk.

+##### iOS app security

+Similar to Android, a significant part of the iOS ecosystem are the mobile apps avaialble from the App Store which in July 2015 was 1.5 million apps[^10].
+Interestingly, iOS apps tend to be less secure than Android apps based on a high level security scan of 100 popular apps.
+Given the sample size is quite small, it is not safe to extrapolate this to the entire ecosystem but it is certainly true for the popular apps tested.

+One theory is that iOS app developers place more trust in the smart phone's operating system than Android developers do.
+However, while iOS provides many strong security features, it cannot prevent developers from making common mistakes like sending or storing sensitive data with encryption, failing to adequately perform certificate checking or igorning other commom [mobile app security best practices](https://www.nowsecure.com/resources/secure-mobile-development/).

 ### Mobile Attacks